What is an Emergency Alert?

 Opting out of Emergency Alerts

-Members of the public can opt out of receiving all emergency alerts, to do so search for emergency alerts in your phone’s settings.
-It is not possible to opt out of alerts by type of hazard, for example only receiving messages about flooding but not for industrial accidents.
+You can opt out of receiving all emergency alerts in your phone’s settings.
+It’s not possible to opt out of alerts by type of hazard, for example only receiving messages about flooding but not for industrial accidents.
 See gov.uk/alerts for more details.

 Mobile network operator tests